midhunkalarikkal/FullDomain/Notes/js.md

 ## `Pass by value` ##
 =========================
 When a primitive data type (e.g., number, string, boolean) is passed as an argument to a function, a copy of the actual value is passed.
-Changes made to the parameter within the function do not affect the original variable outside the function. because the function received a copy of the value, not a reference to the original variable.
+Changes made to the argument within the function do not affect the original variable outside the function. because the function received a copy of the value, not a reference to the original variable.